fantania/Kinyarwanda-App-Privacy-Policy/README.md

 **Information We Collect:**

 1. **Personal Information:**
-   - We may collect the following personal information from children:
+   - We don't collect any Personal Information
-     - Child's name
-     - Age
-     - Gender (optional)
-     - Email address for parent/guardian consent
-     - Payment for parent/guardian with their consent

 2. **Non-Personal Information:**
    - We may collect non-personal information automatically, such as device information, usage patterns, and analytics data.